cyberark/conjur-spring-boot-sdk/README.md

 You can grab the library's dependencies from the source by using Maven

-To do so from the source using Maven, following the setup steps below:
+To do so from the source using Maven, follow the setup steps below:

 1. Create new Maven project using an IDE of your choice
 2. If you are using Maven to manage your project's dependencies, include the following